stephenlepisto/designpatternexamples/docs/singleton.md

 As can be seen in the above example, the singleton pattern is somewhat dependent on the features of the programming language being used and is primarily for object-oriented code.
 However, the pattern is so simple that creating an entire example to demonstrate it seems pointless.
-The
-@ref facade_pattern has a good example of the singleton pattern in action, in several programming language so see the links below for those.
-However, the above example demonstrates everything needed.

-## See Also
+## How to Use

+The above example demonstrates everything needed to implement the basic factory pattern.
+For a more detailed example of the singleton pattern, see the following links into the @ref facade_pattern examples for several languages.

+__C__

+- Proxy_GetRealService()

 __C++__

 - DesignPatternExamples_cpp::CreateLowLevelInstance()
 - DesignPatternExamples_cpp::CreateHighLevelInstance()
+- Proxy_Class_Private::Proxy_Class::_GetRealClass()

 __C#__

 - DesignPatternExamples_csharp.Facade_ComplicatedSubSystemFactory.CreateLowLevelInstance()
 - DesignPatternExamples_csharp.Facade_ComplicatedSubSystemFactory.CreateHighLevelInstance()
+- DesignPatternExamples_csharp.Proxy_Classes_Container.Proxy_Class._GetRealClass()

 __Python__

 - DesignPatternExamples_python.facade.facade_complicatedsubsystem.CreateLowLevelInstance()
 - DesignPatternExamples_python.facade.facade_highlevelsystem.CreateHighLevelInstance()
+- DesignPatternExamples_python.proxy.proxy_class.Proxy_Class._GetRealClass()

 ### See Also